PaulAngus/cloudstack-docs/docs/source/upgrading/upgrade/_mysql_connector.rst

 Install new MySQL connector
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Apache CloudStack |version| require an upgrade of the MySQL connector on CentOS.
+Apache CloudStack |release| require an upgrade of the MySQL connector on CentOS.
 Starting with 4.9.0, cloudstack-management RPM's now depend on ``mysql-connector-python`` package.